 Industry News

-Top News/Talk Media Stories for Week of April 10-14
+Top News/Talk Stories for Week of May 15-19

-The classified Pentagon documents leak, and the arrest of suspect Jack Teixeira was the most-talked-about story this week, landing atop the Talkers TenTM.
-At #2 this week was the abortion pill rulings, followed by the Russia-Ukraine war at #3.
-The Talkers TenTM is a weekly chart of the stop stories and people discussed in news/talk media during the week and is the result of ongoing research from TALKERS magazine.
+The surge of migrants seeking asylum in the U.S. and the Biden administration’s immigration policies came together as the top story in news/talk media this week, landing atop the Talkers TenTM.
+At #2 this week was the negotiations between the White House and congressional leaders over the debt ceiling, followed by special counsel John Durham’s scathing report on the FBI’s Trump-Russia investigation at #3.
+The Talkers TenTM is a weekly chart of the top stories and people discussed in news/talk media this week.
 It is published every Friday at Talkers.com.
 See this week’s complete chart here.

 Industry News